bomonike/bomonike.github.io/ap-compsci.md

 1. Arrays (data structures) and matrices using numpy functions for linear algebra, fourier transform, and other scientific uses
 1. Algorithms - start from and save to disk
+   * <a target="_blank" href="https://www.khanacademy.org/computing/ap-computer-science-principles/algorithms-101/building-algorithms/a/expressing-an-algorithm">Pig latin</a> in flowchart, pseudocode, JavaScript
+   * <a target="_blank" href="https://rosettacode.org/wiki/Rosetta_Code">RosettaCode</a> presents solutions to the same task in many different languages, to demonstrate how languages are similar and different, and to aid a person with a grounding in one approach to a problem in learning another.
 1. Search: Breath-first
 1. Two pointers
 1. Sliding Window